ClaytonHughes/d-tut/source/stdlib.rst

 Standard Library: Short Tour
 ============================

-This is a brief overview over the standard library Phobos, so you have an idea what is available.
+This is a brief overview over the standard library, Phobos, so you have an idea what is available.

 Basics